Tim-TechArt/Studio/README.md

 _This will work as a journal of my progress._

 #### Animation Blueprint
+* Moved animation BP logic to thread safe instances for optimization
+* Moved ground locomotion to own animation BP and Linked in main ABP
 * Setup basic _Ground Locomotion_
 * Added _Blend space_ for running/walking in different directions
 * Setup basic _Jump Locomotion_